BranchMetrics/web-branch-deep-linking-attribution/docs/2_branch.md

 ### &#39;init&#39;(app_id, callback)

 Adding the Branch script to your page automatically creates a window.branch object with all the external methods described below.
 All calls made to Branch methods are stored in a queue, so even if the SDK is not fully instantiated, calls made to it will be queued in the order they were originally called.
-The init function on the Branch object initiates the Branch session and creates a new user session, if it doesn't already exist, in `sessionStorageHEA *
+The init function on the Branch object initiates the Branch session and creates a new user session, if it doesn't already exist, in `sessionStorage`.
+**Useful Tip**: The init fucntion returns a data object where you can read the link the user was referred by.

 **Parameters**